MostafaElsharkawy92/C_Mini_Projects/README.md

 Hello,
-I am Mostafa Osama Elsharkawy, ECE Student.
+I am Mostafa Osama Elsharkawy, ECE Student. \n
 This repository includes the projects I wrote in C programming language as practice to apply what I learned